The facts: What you need to know about global hunger

 Hunger stunts futures

-Twenty percent of all children around the world are undernourished.
-And most of them are suffering from long-term malnourishment that has serious health implications that will keep them from reaching their full potential.
+Children around the world are undernourished, and most of them are suffering from long-term malnourishment that has serious health implications that will keep them from reaching their full potential.

 Malnutrition causes stunting — when the body fails to fully develop physically and mentally — and increases a child’s risk of death and lifelong illness.
 A child who is chronically hungry cannot grow or learn to their full ability.
 In short, it steals away their future.